Prioritise

 Bradford rail

-Bradford is busy shaping it’s new future but remains the only major Northern city not on a main line to London or directly connected to fast cross-Pennine routes.
+Bradford is busy shaping its new future but remains the only major northern city not on a main line or directly connected to the fast transpennine routes.

 Significant momentum exists in Britain’s youngest city.
 We call on the Government to make further investment in Bradford Rail a major part of its upcoming spending review and 10-year infrastructure plan.